ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 Setting `preferTargetInfo` to `true` will make sure that PSRule uses the `APIM.Policy` type for our policies.
 The convention `APIM.Policy.Conventions.Import` is included to actually import the policies.

-### Implement first rule APIM.Policy.InboundBasePolicy
+### Implement first rule: inbound section should start with base policy

 Now, if you would execute PSRule from the root folder using the following command, you'll get the message `WARNING: Could not find a matching rule.
 Please check that Path, Name and Tag parameters are correct` because we haven't created any rules yet.